equinix/terraform-metal-vsphere/README.md

 ## Initialize Terraform

 Terraform uses modules to deploy infrastructure.
-In order to initialize the modules your simply run: `terraform init`.
+In order to initialize the modules your simply run: `terraform init -upgrade`.
 This should download five modules into a hidden directory `.terraform`

 ## Setup your object store
 We need an object store to download *closed source* packages such as *vCenter* and the *vSan SDK*.